Great news for fans of Adam Sandler movies: Netflix promises at least four more.

 “Mind-numbing and tedious,’” wrote Will Ashton for The Playlist.

 As scathing as its reviews were, “The Do-Over” is pretty much “Citizen Kane” compared to Sandler’s previous Netflix film, “The Ridiculous Six,” which earned a solid zero on Rotten Tomatoes. (“Thanks for nothing, Netflix,” wrote Richard Roeper of the Chicago Sun-Times in reviewing that work.)

-The plot: “Six bizarre and diverse strangers in the Wild West discover that they all share the same father, and the newfound brothers embark on a journey to find their dad.”
+The plot, per imdb: “Six bizarre and diverse strangers in the Wild West discover that they all share the same father, and the newfound brothers embark on a journey to find their dad.”

 The 2015 movie sparked controversy well ahead of its launch date over its portrayal of Native Americans.
 Native actor Loren Anthony walked off the set early in production.